jeffling/angular-jl-tether/README.md

 =========

-Tether wrapper for Angular, so you can use it in directives declaratively. **Tether is included** Not to be mistaken for a very cool project called [`angular-tether`](https://github.com/nissoh/angular-tether) that is in the process of Tether in angular.
+Tether wrapper for Angular, so you can use it in directives declaratively. **Tether is included** Not to be mistaken for a very cool project called [`angular-tether`](https://github.com/nissoh/angular-tether) that is in the process of implementing Tether in angular.

 # Usage